COVID-19 Neurological Manifestations

 This is the same 20-year-old male patient that was treated for COVID-19 in early February and presented with confusion, dizziness, visual impairment, ataxia, and seizures two months following his diagnosis.
 A brain MRI was ordered with NeuroQuant analysis using both the Custom and TBA reports.

-On this TBA report there are numerous clusters of blue indicating global edema.
+Within this TBA report, there are numerous clusters of blue indicating global edema.
 Specifically, we see the whole-brain and forebrain parenchyma in the 99th & 98th percentiles respectively.
-Next we see cortical gray matter, cerebellar gray matter, and cingulate above the 95th percentiles.
+Next, we see cortical gray matter, cerebellar gray matter, and cingulate above the 95th percentiles.
 There is also statistically significant multifocal edema, notably involving the frontal, and parietal lobes bilaterally, and the occipital and temporal lobes with a left temporal predilection.

-Volumetric analysis demonstrates statistically significant multifocal edema, notably involving the frontal, and parietal lobes bilaterally, and the occipital and temporal lobes with a slight left temporal predilection.
-This report provided an objective, quantifiable explanation for his neurologic presentations.
+The volumetric analysis demonstrates statistically significant multifocal edema, notably involving the frontal, and parietal lobes bilaterally, and the occipital and temporal lobes with a slight left temporal predilection.
+This report provided an objective, quantifiable explanation for his neurologic manifestations.

 Case 3: LesionQuant FLAIR Lesion Report (Two-Timepoints)